Wood burning stoves

 Stoves: coal vs wood

 There are clear benefits to burning wood, instead of coal.
-As well as coal being more expensive, it produces much more CO2, so is less environmentally friendly.
+As well as coal being more expensive than wood, it produces much more CO2, so is less environmentally friendly.

-- multi-fuel stoves - only 39% said it saved them money.
+- multi-fuel stoves - 66% said it saved them money.

 If you're thinking of getting a multi-fuel stove, think about what fuel you're going to use.
 According to a survey conducted by the Stove Industry Alliance (SIA), 77% of multi-fuel stoves owners said they used their stove exclusively to burn wood.
 As multi-fuel stoves do not burn wood as efficiently as dedicated wood burning stoves, they would be better off with a wood burning stove.